emagiz/emdocs/mds/microlearning/crashcourse-platform-create-configuring-unit-test.md

 ### 3.3 Removing a Unit Test

-Sometimes you even want to get rid of certain unit test.
-Maybe they have become obsolete due to changes within the flow, or maybe multiple test were created with the same intent.
+Sometimes you even want to get rid of certain unit tests.
+Maybe they have become obsolete due to changes within the flow, or maybe multiple tests were created with the same intent.
-Whatever the reason may be you can remove a unit test from the list of unit tests that is linked to the flow.
+Whatever the reason maybe you can remove a unit test from the list of unit tests that are linked to the flow.

 To do so simply press the Remove button for the unit test that you want to remove.
 After you pressed this button the unit test is gone from the list.